Members of the community were invited to submit a one-act play with an island theme. Characters were limited to three

 I didn't know what I could enter but I knew I had to find something.

 I'd just finished milking all the 'thriller' out of a thriller to transform it into a literary novella.
-So I should be able to write a play, I told myself.
+So I thought I should be able to write a play.

-Aware of the deadline, I sat down to write something new but nothing was as good as that novella.
+With the deadline hanging over my head, I sat down to write something new but nothing was as good as that novella.

 I searched the novella looking for the perfect part.
 It had to involve no more than three characters, have strong dialogue and action.

 I re-read the rules.
 Minimal to no props, I read.
 I took this information seriously and thought creatively.
 Chairs can be a ferry bench or a car.
 Gosh, you're brilliant, Leanne.

 But what was I going to do with all the internal dialogue.
 A friend pointed out that much can be conveyed by facial expressions and gestures.
 And I knew she was right.
 But I also knew that it wouldn't be enough for the type of internal drama I wanted to build.
 I can let my characters talk to the audience.
 And once again I told myself I was brilliant.

 My pen flew and soon I'd finished writing my play.
 Worried that I was too dazzled by my own brilliance I sought out feedback and brought the play to my writing group.
 Other members were working on submissions.
 So we workshopped our plays.
 This resulted in one of the most enjoyable meetings we've had.
 I received lots of helpful feedback.
 My play was further strengthened when I shared it with my husband.

 "This doesn't make sense...
 What does this mean?...
 Why did you include this?..."
 He was very helpful--I'm not kidding, he was.